Damian Caluori (2010 Conington Prize)

 - EH8 9AD

-Office hours: Wednesday, 13:15-14:30 or by appointment.
+Office hours: Tuesday, 14:00-15:00 or by appointment.
 Please book a slot at https://dcaluori.youcanbook.me/ at the latest one day before you'd like to meet.
 These are 15 minutes slots, which will usually give us enough time.
 If you think our discussion will take more than 15 minutes, please feel free to book two slots.
 Due to the virus, we cannot meet in my office.
 We will meet on Microsoft Teams instead.
+I will send you an link to the meeting on Microsoft Calendar.

 If these hours don't work for you, please send me an email.